deanmoses/zenphoto-json-rest-api/README.md

 * http://mysite.com/page/search/train?json returns search results in JSON format

 ## Cross-domain AJAX
 For security reasons it does not support AJAX requests from random domains.
-However, it does cross-domain AJAX as long as it's coming from a subdomain.
+However, it does allow cross-domain AJAX from subdomains.
 For example, you can have zenphoto on mysite.com and your web app on app.mysite.com.